ESP 5040 Environmental Consulting - 3 graduate credits

 This graduate seminar is designed to be a core course in the Environmental Science and Policy program.
 It will focus on the analysis of contemporary issues in environmental science.
 Specific topics will vary from year to year and will be tailored to the interests of the students enrolled and faculty interests.
 The course will create a foundation of knowledge of contemporary issues.
 It is also expected that it will help students refine their research interests as well as be exposed to new ideas through interaction with others in the course.
 Pass/No Pass.

-ESP 5720 Land Use Planning Seminar - 1-3 graduate credits
+ESP 5720 Environmental Planning Seminar - 1-3 graduate credits

 Land use planning is a dynamic field that involves the integration of a variety of components to improve communities and places.
 This graduate seminar will focus on furthering knowledge on specific topics related to planning and explore interrelationships between topics.
 Topics might include smart growth, low impact design, transportation, energy, sustainable design, drinking water protection, housing, economic development, and community involvement.

 ESP 5730 Contaminant Hydrology - 3 graduate credits